adellari/COVID-Distancing/README.md

 | Landing Page    | Care Results  | Care Details | COVID Testing Results | COVID Testing Map |

-This app was developed (almost) entirely in Python using PyUI and Pythonista on iOS.
+This app was developed (almost) entirely in SwiftUI.
 It runs locally on the user's device, serving information using a number of structured API calls rather than relying on a remote server to retrieve and return information.
 For technical details on how this information is retrieved and processed, as well as more info about our data collection and structuring techniques, [see here](docs/dataStructures.md).

 ## Action Items (more info on the [project board](https://github.com/orgs/gw-innovation-lab/projects/1))
  * ~~Baseline proof of concept~~